ringcentral/ringcentral-js/README.md

 rcsdk.platform().auth().accessTokenValid(); // returns boolean
 ```

-## Retrieveing and setting auth information
+## Retrieving and setting auth information

 You can retrieve save and set back the auth information: